-- (1) Improves cost management; - (2) Developed efficient sales strategies and introduced higher-profitability products; - (3) Improving the plant's process control procedures; - (4) Improves productive efficiency and reviews processes; - (5) Search for improvements in commercial contracts to achieve margin gains with distributors and clients; And - (6) Obtain additional sources of finance from external creditors and related parties.
+- (1) Improves cost management; - (2) Developed efficient sales strategies and introduced higher-profitability products; - (3) Improving the plant's process control procedures; - (4) Improves productive efficiency and reviews processes; - (5) Seeks improvements in commercial contracts to achieve margin gains with distributors and clients; and - (6) Obtain additional sources of finance from external creditors and related parties. - (7) The evaluation made to validate production according to drug quality standards and the continuity of the required operation to meet the requirements of Sanitary Surveillance (ANVISA) identified the need to shut down some products outside specification.
+Actions such as the physical count of inventories, the increase in the inventory loss allowance and the manufacturing remediation plan were implemented to ensure the accuracy and integrity of financial information better.

-According to Management, losses for the year ended March 31, 2023 arise from the current portfolio of products, which has low profitability.
-Medquímica, together with the head office, formulated a plan for the development of new products and the acquisition of Bausch Health product brands over the next five years to help the Company to boost organic and sustainable profitability.
-All accounting effects arising from the change in strategy are duly reflected on the financial statements.
+According to Management, accumulated losses derive from the current portfolio of products, which has low profitability, the need for manufacturing investments and the inconsistencies found in quality standards, as mentioned before.
+Together with the head office, Medquímica formulated a plan for manufacturing remediation, the development of new products and possible acquisitions over the next five years to help the Company to boost organic and sustainable profitability.
+All accounting effects arising from the change in the strategy are duly reflected in the financial statements.

-Lupin Group guarantees the required funds for the continuity of the Company's operations.
-The financial statements were prepared assuming the normal course of operations of the Company, not including any adjustment derived from this matter.
+In 2013, Grupo Lupin Guarantees the funds necessary for the continuity of the Company's operations.
+Therefore, these financial statements have been prepared assuming that the Company will continue as a going concern and do not include any adjustments arising from this matter.